 Giant of modern musical had continuous Broadway hits from 1957 well into 1990s

-Eight Grammys and Tonys, A Pulitzer and 2015 Presidnetial Medal of Freedom
+Multiple Tonys, Oscars, a Pulitzer and 2015 Presidential Medal of Freedom

-Sondheim - the name be-speaks theatrical excitement and applause.
-He is one of the singularly gif
+Sondheim - the name be-speaks theatrical excitement and applause, and he was the elder statesman of American theater.

 Sondheim has written prolifically and profusely for motion pictures, television dramas, and background songs and scores for legitimate theater, in addition to his extensive catalog of Broadway scores.
 In fact, Sondheim is one of the very few tunesmiths to have garnered both Tony awards and Oscars for his multi-directional output, not to mention literally countless other accolades for his unique talents.